omniprime/100-days-of-code/log.md

 **Today's Progress**: Codecademy lessons on functions and loops.
 Sticking with the basics in hopes to further understand the advanced stuff I found myself in.

 **Thoughts:** The function stuff was a bit helpful as there were a few things in there that I overlooked the first time I went over them.
 Loops are still the same as they ever were.
 I love and hate them.
 They are helpful, but I still sometimes make a slight mistake to make them infinite.
 I think all it will take is doing it.
 I would love to find somewhere that has simple challenges for beginners to help them learn by doing more.
 I hope to get to more advanced things soon, but tomorrow will be their jQuery lessons.

+### Day 45: February 17th, 2017

+**Today's Progress**: Finished the JavaScript class on Codecademy.
+It was not too difficult.
+Going to move into jQuery tomorrow

+**Thoughts:** I did not get too much new out of todays lesson.
+I do have a better understanding of $(this) and .next() and how they effect elements.
+I hope to learn a lot more in the jQuery class tomorrow.